 However, FSBO requires the seller to assume all the responsibilities that a listing agent would’ve performed in the sale of the home.
 If the seller has little or no knowledge of the home selling process, they will find it challenging.
 Nonetheless, for sale by owner transactions are common in the real estate market.

 How to Prepare Your Home as a For Sale by Owner

 When selling a home, the seller should make the house attractive to potential buyers by making sure everything is in order.
-Here are a few ways that sellers can use to prepare for a for sale by owner:
+Here are a few things that sellers can do to prepare for a for sale by owner:

 1. Examine the house from a stranger’s viewpoint

-Sometimes, the homeowner may fail to notice some defects that may discourage potential buyers from initiating the sale process.
+Sometimes, the homeowner may fail to notice some defects that may discourage potential buyers from initiating the buying process.
 Viewing the house from a stranger’s viewpoint can help spot some deficiencies in the house that might otherwise go unnoticed.
 Consider asking some close friends to pass by your house and give you an independent opinion of the state of the house.
-Note whatever they see as a defect and make an effort to make improvements on these areas.
+Note whatever they see as a defect and make an effort to make improvements in these areas.

 2. Make improvements before selling

-Selling a house with broken furniture and fixtures can either discourage potential buyers or attract lower prices than the listing prices.
+Selling a house with broken furniture or fixtures can either discourage potential buyers or attract lower offers.
 Buyers would want to lower the price to cater for the costs of making improvements in the house.
-One way to increase the value of the house is to spend money on house improvement by fixing broken furniture and fixing loose fixtures.
+One way to increase the value of the house is to spend money on home improvement by making minor, relatively inexpensive repairs.
 The seller should spend a reasonable amount of money on improvements in order to maximize their profit on the sale.

 3. Separate pets from the house being sold